 - More Money – Living frugally and living below your means help you add money to your bank account.
 Many think most frugal living peeps don’t have the money to spend; however, usually, this is not the case.
 Many people live below their means to bulk up savings, invest money, and eventually have enough to live a dream life.

 - Less Stress – Money stress is a major cause of depression and research has shown stress can lead to health concerns.
-Yet, by saving money and building up an emergency fund, you will feel security and stress levels will decrease.
+Yet, by saving money and building up an emergency fund, you will feel secure, and stress levels will decrease.
 Not to mention, less medical bills.

 Whatever the case, living frugally will help you achieve your financial goals.